-Anytime the government starts talking about bills that affect Medicare, we all get a little nervous.
-Inflation this year has not only caused many Medicare beneficiaries to be a little lighter in their pocket.
-From gas to food and everything in between, we are all paying more.
+We all get a little nervous whenever the government starts talking about bills that affect Medicare.
+This year’s inflation has caused many Medicare beneficiaries to be a little lighter in their pocket.
+From gas to food and everything in between, we’re all paying more.
 The Build Back Better plan may put some of that change back in your pocket.

 How the Build Back Better Plan Impacts Medicare